Ford Fusion Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details estimated Ford Fusion insurance rates for additional coverage and risk scenarios.
+The chart below illustrates average Ford Fusion insurance rates for additional coverage choices and driver risks.

-- Using low deductibles for physical damage coverage increases the price to $1,704
+- Buying low deductibles for physical damage coverage costs an extra $334 annually

-Insurance prices for a Ford Fusion also have a wide range based on physical damage deductibles and liability limits, your driving record, and the model of your Fusion.
+Insurance prices for a Ford Fusion are also quite variable based on deductibles and policy limits, your risk profile, and the trim level and model year.

-Using high physical damage deductibles could cut prices by as much as $510 a year, whereas increasing liability limits will push prices upward.
-Moving from a 50/100 liability limit to a 250/500 limit will cost up to $407 more per year.
+Opting for high physical damage deductibles could cut prices by as much as $510 annually, whereas increasing liability limits will increase prices.
+Switching from a 50/100 liability limit to a 250/500 limit will increase prices by as much as $407 more per year.
 View Rates by Deductible or Liability Limit

-More mature drivers with a clean driving record and higher deductibles may only pay around $1,300 a year, or $108 per month, for full coverage.
-Prices are much higher for drivers in their teens, since even excellent drivers can expect to pay in the ballpark of $5,200 a year.
+More mature drivers with a clean driving record and higher deductibles may pay as low as $1,300 a year for full coverage.
+Prices are highest for teenage drivers, since even excellent drivers can expect to pay as much as $5,200 a year.
 View Rates by Age

-If you have a few violations or you were responsible for an accident, you may be forking out anywhere from $1,600 to $2,300 extra annually, depending on your age.
-Insurance for high-risk drivers can be around 44% to 130% more than a normal policy.
+If you have some driving violations or you were responsible for an accident, you are probably paying at least $1,600 to $2,300 extra each year, depending on your age.
+Insurance for high-risk drivers can be from 44% to 130% more than the average rate.
 View High Risk Driver Rates

 | State | Premium | Compared to U.S. Avg | Percent Difference |